janetjeon/divvy/README.md

 **Core Features**

 1)	When logged in (assuming the user already registered), shows an overview of the user’s expenses – “dashboard”
-a.
-Upcoming bill due date
+- Upcoming bill due date
-b.
-How much is owing and to who
+- How much is owing and to who
-c.
-Summary of all the expenses
+- Summary of all the expenses
-d.
-A form to add a new bill
+- A form to add a new bill
-e.
-Name of the expense
+- Name of the expense
-f..
-Description of expense
+- Description of expense
-g.
-How much it is (already divided up)
+- How much it is (already divided up)
-h.
-Due date
+- Due date
-i.
-Name of the user paid (payer)
+- Name of the user paid (payer)
-j.
-Name of the users being split with (“owers”)
+- Name of the users being split with (“owers”)

 **Stretch Features**

 1)	Register/Login system – Auth0
 2)	Notification system
-a.
-Sends out an email/text at the end of every month to remind users of what’s owing (using twilio for text)
+- Sends out an email/text at the end of every month to remind users of what’s owing (using twilio for text)
-b.
-Sends out an email/text a week before a bill (e.g. rent) is due
+- Sends out an email/text a week before a bill (e.g. rent) is due
 c.
 Ability to set a “status” (e.g. sleeping, busy, bored, etc)
 3)	A direct payment system
 4)	Chat system